Jrrney/Scrabble/README.md

 # Scrabble
-The game of Scrabble implemented in Python with web front-end
+The game of Scrabble.

+Back-end Python implementation contains REST API in Flask framework.
+Front-end is design as HTML + CSS website.

+Code also contains an algorithm to play the game.
+Further used as an AI opponent

-# Scrabble algorithm
+## Scrabble algorithm

-For now move evaluation is based on **length of the word**, not offical Scrabble rules
+*For now move evaluation is based on **length of the word**, not offical Scrabble rules*

-# Lexicon
+## Lexicon
 Lexicon used by algorithm is implemented as a Trie - a kind of search tree where the keys are letters of the alphabet.
 Each node has "isTerminal" marker to distingiush if path from the root to that node forms a complete word.
 This kind of structure makes search for words very efficient.
 Whole lexicone in this form has **370 104 wors**.

 Credit for the dictionary used in the Trie: [github.com/dwyl](https://github.com/dwyl)

-# Algorithm implementation
+## Algorithm implementation
 Implementation is based on a paper by Andrew W. Appel and Guy J. Jacobson

 It takes an anchor square and uses a recursive formula to extend the word to the right and left from there.